mmerickel/michael.merickel.org/2011/6/21/tictactoe-and-long-polling-with-pyramid.rst

 Python code in order to run it in an asynchronous way.

 While gevent can monkey patch the Python standard library, it can't do it all.
-Fortunately, my favorite SQL database PostgreSQL supports coroutines and asynchronous execution seemlessly.
+Fortunately, my favorite SQL database (PostgreSQL) already supports coroutines and asynchronous execution.
 See Daniel Varrazzo's `psycogreen <https://bitbucket.org/dvarrazzo/psycogreen/src/77a9c05f5229/ gevent/psyco_gevent.py>`__ repository for an example of configuring the psycopg2 driver to run under